bagustris/speech-recognition-course/M1_Introduction/readme.md

 > sally sells seashells by the seashore (tongue_twister)

 Notice that the transcription does not have any punctuation or capitalization, nor any other formatting (e.g. converting "doctor" to "dr.", or "eight" to "8").
-This formatting is called "Inverse Text Normalization" and is not part of this course.
+This formatting is called [Inverse Text Normalization](https://developer.nvidia.com/blog/text-normalization-and-inverse-text-normalization-with-nvidia-nemo/) and is not part of this course.

 The python code `M1_Score.py` and `wer.py` contain the scaffolding for the first lab.
 A main function parses the command line arguments and `string_edit_distance()` computes the string edit distance between two strings.